Updated April 24, 2023

-Strategic Marketing vs Tactical Marketing – Some words in business and marketing seem to have been borrowed from the military or the armed forces.
+Some words in business and marketing appear to have been directly taken from the military or the armed forces.
 Even the word strategy has more to do with warfare than daily living.
-Not to forget guerilla, ambush, frontline, strategic Marketing, tactics….
+Not to forget guerilla, ambush, frontline, Strategic Marketing, and tactics.

-Strategic Marketing vs Tactical Marketing Infographics
+Head To Head Difference Strategic Marketing vs Tactical Marketing (Infographics)

 Strategy comes first

 Most countries have a Planning Commission, just as in India, which identifies the long-term goals of developing infrastructure, resources, housing, raising employment, and raising the educational levels of poor and rural people.

 In a federal system, the states also play a role in identifying projects to carry forward and the means to raise resources for them, either through union government grants or loans.

 Developing a marketing plan or strategy is the first step to getting into the market for companies.
 Unlike a business plan, a marketing plan is developed to win and retain customers.
 It also spells out the tactics and tools to achieve it.

 Both strategy and tactics require a broad understanding of the target audience, their taste and preference, and their motivation to buy products.
 They should also understand the status of the industry, the company’s status, and that of the competitors.